wi-0/Numerical-Methods-And-Option-Pricing/README.md

 # Numerical-Methods-And-Option-Pricing
 Numerical methods and option pricing in VBA

 This repository is an extraction of the legacy examples in option pricing in VBA.
-The following list covers the major functions used in the examples for numerical integration, option pricing, and Greeks calculation.
+The following list covers the major functions used in the examples for numerical methods, option pricing, and Greeks calculation.
 See VBA Example 1 and 2 for actual implementaion.

 # Black-Scholes